Raymond2393/password-locker/README.md

 ## Setup/Installation Requirements
 - Linux
 - Install python3.6 sudo apt-get install python3.6
--Run run.py file to open the programme
+- Run run.py file to open the programme
--Also requires some external sources like pyperclip
+- Also requires some external sources like pyperclip

 ## Known Bugs
 There are no bugs